|Homepage:||Click to visit|

 AcademicsThe University of Carlos III is a public university, ranked one of the best in Spain is committed to research excellence, quality teaching, international profile, and value placed on effort and individual merit.
 The University has three campuses; the Getafe Campus focusing on Law and Social Sciences, The Leganes Campus focusing on Engineering, and finally Colmenarejo campus focusing on Humanities.

 Students of all majors are eligible to participate in this exchange.
-Carlos III offers courses in business and economics, communication, social sciences, journalism, and Spanish.
-Complete course information can be found in their online course catalog.
+Carlos III offers a variety of courses in English in the areas of business, communication, and social sciences.
+Students with high advanced Spanish language skills may enroll in courses taught in Spanish to earn credit in Spanish or other academic areas.
+Students at all levels of Spanish proficiency may elect to take 1-2 Spanish courses in the Language Center for an additional fee (approximately $325 per course).
+Complete course information can be found here: http://portal.uc3m.es/portal/page/portal/international/students/exchange/prior_arrival/learning_agreement.
 While a wide range of courses are taught in English, prior knowledge of Spanish is recommended.

 AccommodationExchange students have many options for student housing.
 They are able to share a flat, reside in a university dorm, or live with a host family.

 The University itself has three dorm options for students, one at each campus.
 They all aim to provide a true home away from home for students during their university stay.
 For this reason, as well as covering the basic needs of food and rest, the residence halls also offer cultural activities, forums and get-togethers which contribute to the personal development of the residents.

 Madrid is the capital of Spain with wide range of cultural, sports and leisure activities, with many museums, shopping, nightlife, parks and gardens, as well as amusement parks.
 The capital has a rich historic and artistic heritage; it is home to some of the best art museums in the world.